What Are The Minutes?

 Contents of the Minutes

-To start off, minutes should include the name of the company, the type of meeting, and the date, time, and location of the meeting.
+Minutes should include the name of the company, the type of meeting, and the date, time, and location of the meeting.
 The minutes should also include the individual acting as chairman for the meeting.
-Read more below about what additional information should be included in shareholders’ and directors’ meetings.
+Here is additional information that is necessary for shareholders’ and directors’ meetings.

-- The names of the directors, members, shareholders, officers as well as persons who are attending by means of a proxy
+- The names of the directors, members, shareholders, officers as well as persons who are attending through a proxy

 - Whether or not the members had read the notice at the meeting or with the consent of the members